Katy Perry Slammed As A ‘Hypocrite’ After Taking On Donald Trump & Capitalism

 Katy’s most recent political statement went down at the 2017 BRIT Awards in the U.K. on February 22, where Perry appeared to take aim at President of the United States Donald Trump and British Prime Minister Theresa May after Metro reported that Katy performed her latest single “Chained to the Rhythm” alongside giant skeletons dressed like the political leaders.

-Perry’s latest apparent political statement comes after the singer was increasingly outspoken about Trump throughout his run for the presidency, which has some social media users slamming the popstar as a “hypocrite.”
+Perry’s latest apparent political statement comes after the singer was increasingly outspoken about Trump throughout his run for the presidency, which had some social media users slamming the pop star as a “hypocrite.”

 A number of fans accused Perry of being hypocritical on Twitter in recent weeks, claiming that Katy is “part of this mess” while she continues to speak out about social issues and her disdain for Trump.

-“I’m sorry but Katy is so [hypocritical] talking about the media and music company as ways to ignore real issues while BEING PART OF this mess,” Twitter user @megikaz recently tweeted out of Perry’s outspoken nature when it comes to politics.
+“I’m sorry but Katy is so [hypocritical] talking about the media and music company as ways to ignore real issues while BEING PART OF this mess,” Twitter user @megikaz recently tweeted about Perry’s outspoken nature when it comes to politics.
 “Just admit this is for the clicks [because] you weren’t relevant until now [because] now being ‘woke’ is a trend between heavily produced artists,” the Twitter user continued.

-Social media user @darylslinn also accused Katy of being a hypocrite on social media following the release of Perry’s latest single “Chained to the Rhythm” earlier this month.
+Social media user @darylslinn also accused Katy of being a hypocrite on social media following the release of Perry’s latest single, “Chained to the Rhythm,” earlier this month.

 “[The] irony of pop stars and political statements when they rip people off by churning out crap and taking money off fans – Katy Perry Hypocrite,” the social media user added of Katy, while @Rioty11 recently added on the 140-character site, “Perry’s new song gets me so mad.
-Not just because she’s a hypocrite but because she claims it to be ‘purposeful pop.'”
+Not just because she’s a hypocrite but because she claims it to be ‘purposeful pop.”

 Katy Perry unveiled the official music video for “Chained to the Rhythm” earlier this week, which Uproxx.com claimed “dissolves the cotton candy veneer of American capitalism,” despite Katy recently announcing two new huge business ventures.